antoniofull/thexpatmagazine.com/src/pages/blog/2019-01-30-7-tips-on-how-to-open-a-business-in-barcelona.md

   </li>
 </ol>

 You are about to spend and risk a lot of money pursuing a new venture.
 Make sure you are working with a local company you can trust.
 There are many local expats groups who can offer impartial advice, but the best way is to meet with local companies and see who you feel best understands what you are looking to do.
 The service we offer, for example, can be end-to-end and we can often drive down prices to deliver and manage the whole project rather than divide it into parts.
-It also means you have one point of contact and accountability and you don&#8217;t have to deal with several suppliers.
+It also means you have one point of contact and accountability and you don't have to deal with several suppliers.
 We would recommend a project management service, in general, to make the process easier.

 <img  src="/img/uploads/2019/01/gobai-300x81.jpeg" alt="" width="300" height="81" srcset="/img/uploads/2019/01/gobai-300x81.jpeg 300w, /img/uploads/2019/01/gobai.jpeg 607w" sizes="(max-width: 300px) 100vw, 300px" />